 Validating Your Minimum Viable Product by Using a Landing Page

-Most of the time when you strike an idea, you want it to be made to perfection before it can be released to the public.
+Most of the time when you strike an idea, you want it to be made to perfection before it can be released to the public customer relationships.
 Statistics show that it is very possible to spend a lot of time building out the wrong idea that ends up failing resulting in losses of money and time spent.
 In fact, according to CB Insights, 42% of startups fail because the idea was the wrong market-fit.
 As founders and entrepreneurs, the most pressing question then is how do you ensure the market actually needs your product before spending chunks of time and money on building out the product?

 Initially, experts in the startup world have advised entrepreneurs to build out the minimum viable product (MVP) and ship it out to test the market.
 This is the bare minimum of the product and it would ideally not have any additional features aside from the core idea and feature it was built to perform.
 It takes less time, sometimes a couple of hours and is ready for shipping.